robstoll/atrium/README.md

 In case you do not have an account for kotlinlang.slack.com yet, then please [Invite yourself](http://slack.kotlinlang.org/).

 # Roadmap
-I plan that Atrium will support in the future:
+I plan that Atrium is going to support in the future:
-- Assertion functions for `Iterable` with nullable elements
+- A sophisticated assertion builder for `toBeWithErrorTolerance` for floating point numbers (will allow to define)
 - Generating testing reports in html
   - generate multiple reports in the same test run
   - extension for Spek so that reporting includes the `describe`, `it` etc.
 - Inclusion of mockito's verify (so that it appears in the report as well)

+Are you missing something else?
 [Feature Requests](https://github.com/robstoll/atrium/issues/new?title=[Feature])
-and are very welcome.
+are very welcome.

 # License
 Atrium is published under [EUPL 1.2](https://joinup.ec.europa.eu/collection/eupl/eupl-text-11-12).